-In my research, we study how environmental signals and insults are interpreted by our cells.
+In my laboratory, my team and I study how environmental signals and insults are interpreted by our cells.
 Our mechanism of focus is epigenetics.
 Epigenetics refers to the functionally relevant modifications to the genome that do not involve a change in the DNA sequence.
 Epigenetics is the bridge connecting the environment and genetics, regulating gene expression and cellular response to environmental cues throughout our lifespan.
 To better understand the role of environmental factors in brain function and dysfunction, we investigate epigenetics, in particular, DNA methylation dynamics during early development and adulthood.
 We are interested in how physical and/or psychosocial stress can induce epigenetic abnormalities that later lead to neuropathological and psychiatric symptoms.
 Physical stressors like traumatic brain injury can enhance or contribute to these abnormalities, and psychosocial stressors often precipitate depression and heightened suicide risk.
 Applying both genomics and computational approaches, we use a combination of animal and human studies to identify genes and genetic pathways that undergo sustained transcriptional regulatory changes in response to such environmental insults.

 Chromatin Dynamics in Primate Brain Development